singular-gpispace/modular_res/README.md

 Note, this may take quite a bit of time, when doing the initial installation, as it needs to build GPI-Space and Singular including dependencies.
 Installing further components of the framework or updating is then typically quick.

-## Load modular
+## Load modular_res

-Once modular is installed, to use modular load the package via:
+Once modular_res is installed, to use modular load the package via:
 ```bash
 spack load modular_res

 ```
-If modular is installed in an environment, run the following command to activate the environment:
+If modular_res is installed in an environment, run the following command to activate the environment:
 ```bash
 spack env activate -p myenv